SSAI postdoc grant – UPDATE

-Announcing a new program from the Acta Anaesthesiologica Scandinavica Foundation, a 50% clinical postdoctoral research position over 2 years for a clinician in Anaesthesia, Intensive Care Medicine, Pain Medicine or Critical Emergency Medicine in the Nordic countries (National Society and SSAI members).
+Announcing a new application period from the Acta Anaesthesiologica Scandinavica Foundation, a 50% clinical postdoctoral research position over 2 years for a clinician employed as either a specialist (completed during 2014 or later) or a specialist in training in Anaesthesia, Intensive Care Medicine, Pain Medicine or Critical Emergency Medicine in the Nordic countries (National Society and SSAI members).
 Two of these post-doctoral positions will be funded and they are both starting during 2021.

-For promising clinician-scientists, this 50% of full-time support over 2 years is designed to support scientific productivity and development in one’s current clinical and research setting, particularly for those who have recently completed their formal research training, (within 3 years of PhD defence).
+For promising clinician-scientists, this 50% of full-time support over 2 years is designed to support scientific productivity and development in one’s current clinical and research setting, particularly for those who have completed their formal research training (PhD) from 2014 or more recently.
 Part-time clinical activity is expected together with this post-doc support.
 The research time would be administered by the recipient’s hospital employer, where they will receive and administer this external grant to correspond to employer costs for the recipient for 50% of full-time.
 This worktime which the hospital department would assign for clinical work would then be allocated to scientific work and academic professional developmental activities, including formal methodological or pedagogical coursework.

 The recipient will have an internal (within the hospital or university system) mentor, and one external (Acta Foundation/SSAI) mentor.

 The topics of study will be decided by the recipient, though these should be related to the general area of scientific interest within the specialty, and consistent with the research program presented in the post-doctoral position application.
 Scientific productivity and professional development are expected during the 2-year program.